Physician construction loans can help you build your dream home without saving for a 20% down payment.

 With that said, every lender and loan amount will have different terms, so it’s important to meet with a qualified loan officer or financial advisor to make sure you’ve exhausted your down payment options and found the mortgage program that works best for you.

-Student loan debt plays a major role in many physicians’ debt-to-income ratio, so it’s important to understand how they will consider your debt before taking out a physician construction loan.
+Student loan debt plays a major role in many physicians’ debt-to-income ratio, so it’s important to understand how lenders will view your debt before taking out a physician construction loan.

-For borrowers on a fixed repayment plan, their initial cap on their debt-to-income ratio is up to 50%.
+For borrowers on a fixed repayment plan, the initial cap on debt-to-income ratio is up to 50%.
 This means the maximum amount of your income the lender is willing to have to go into debt is 50%.

 If you are currently a resident and you’re able to use your attending salary, your debt-to-income ratio could be much lower.
 Be sure to review your post-residency budget to ensure your new loan isn’t too high, even with your attending salary.

-For borrowers on an income-driven repayment plan, their initial cap on their debt-to-income ratio is up to 43%, 7% lower than borrowers on a fixed repayment plan.
+For borrowers on an income-driven repayment plan, the initial cap on the debt-to-income ratio is up to 43%, 7% lower than borrowers on a fixed repayment plan.

 Cash Reserve Requirements for a Physician Construction Loan